Bakırköy Women's Prison: Security

 Inner security of the correctional institution is provided by prison wardens and head officials, who work in four shifts.
 Prisoner and goods gates are separate.
 Official counts of the inmates are conducted twice a day under the supervision of the deputy director-on-duty.
 The exercise yards are opened at 7:00 hours in the morning, and closed depending on the weather conditions.
 Visitors of the inmates are let in through a door with full body scanner, and are checked in detail for restricted presents.

 The prison administration conducts general or individual searches, also called shakedowns, of the inmates or the living areas for contraband as a normal part of prison life in intervals not exceeding 30 days.
 These can be routine or random.
 A general search is carried out with participation of the public prosecutor and the commander of the local gendarmerie.

 All outgoing and incoming mail, telegraphs and faxes are read by a censor commission, and incoming books, periodicals and printed publications are examined by the education unit.

 For security lighting purposes, 45 floodlight projectors at the guard towers and 15 projectors on the surrounding walls are installed.
 Inside and outside areas of the faculty are monitored by video surveillance.
 Footage is saved in the central control room.

 Daily life

 The hour between 7:00 and 8:00 is the inmates' wake-up, personal care and breakfast time.
 After the inmates count, convicts and detainees are prepared until 9:00 hours to go to the primary care unit, hospital or court.
 The prison offers treatment for the inmates by in-house dentist, gynaecologist, psychiatrist and family physician.
 Inmates can join social activities before and after the lunch, can read newspapers, books, watch television and play chess etc. Bedtime is at 23:00 hours.

+An investigation by journalist Nadiye Gürbüz raised concerns about poor conditions at the prison, including severe overcrowding.